Low Rank Based Subspace Inference for the Laplace Approximation of Bayesian Neural Networks: EXPERIMENTS

-\textbf{Regression Datasets.} Figure \ref{fig:regression_plots} shows the relative error \eqref{eq:RelativeError} and the logarithm of the trace criterion \eqref{eq:TraceOrderMain} (log-trace) for different regression datasets and the subspace models listed above for different $s$.
+\textbf{Datasets With Feasible Baseline.} Figure \ref{fig:plots_with_feasible_optimal_solution} shows the KL-divergence \ref{eq:KL} and the logarithm of the trace criterion \eqref{eq:TraceOrderMain} for several datasets and the subspace models listed above for different $s$.
+All datasets in Figure \ref{fig:plots_with_feasible_optimal_solution} are such that the full LA and the baseline $P_{\mathrm{lowrankopt-GGN}}$ are feasible.
 For ENB, Red Wine and Naval Propulsion the Jacobian is rank-deficient, so that only $s$ up to the rank of the Jacobian on the training data are considered.
-California is plotted up to $s=5000$.
-First, we observe that the ideal subspace model (black dashed-dotted line) needs only a fraction of the number of model parameters that are around 18000 to reach a small relative error.
-The exact number of parameters is listed in Table \ref{tab:NumParamsModel} in the Appendix \ref{sec:AppendixExp}.
-Hence, subspace models can be suitable to quantify the uncertainty provided by a LA.
+First, we observe for all datasets that the baseline $P_{\mathrm{lowrankopt-GGN}}$ (black dashed-dotted line) needs only a fraction of the total number of model parameters, listed in Table \ref{tab:NumParamsModel}, to reach a small KL-divergence with the full model.
+Hence, subspace models can indeed be suitable for quantifying the uncertainty provided by a LA.
 However, $P_{\mathrm{lowrankopt-GGN}}$ is usually unknown such that the ideal approximation isn't available.
-Comparing the feasible approximations in Figure \ref{fig:regression_plots} we find that low rank approximations demonstrate superior approximations compared to subset methods in general.
-In particular, the performance of $P_{\mathrm{subset-Diagonal}}$ is strictly inferior to $P_{\mathrm{lowrank-Diagonal}}$.
-For ENB the subset methods obtain a better performance.
-We speculate that the different performance on this dataset is related to the number of `dead parameters' whose gradient is almost zero, which provides a natural subset to be selected.
+Comparing the feasible approximations in Figure \ref{fig:plots_with_feasible_optimal_solution} we find that low rank approximations demonstrate superior approximations compared to subset methods in general.
+In particular, the performance of $P_{\mathrm{lowrank-Diagonal}}$ is stricly superior to $P_{\mathrm{subset-Diagonal}}$.
+Only for ENB some subset methods obtain a slightly better performance.
+We speculate that the different performance on this dataset is related to the number of `dead parameters' (with gradient almost zero), whose complement provides a natural subset to be selected.
 Indeed, ENB has the most number of dead parameters with 93\%.
 More details on this investigation are given in Appendix \ref{sec:AppendixDeadParam}.